AuroraToolkit/AuroraCore/README.md

 // Example questions
 let questions = [
-    "Who won the Super Bowl in 2022?",  // Sports domain "Who wrote The Great Gatsby?",      // Books domain "What is the capital of France?"    // General (fallback) ]
+    "Who won the Super Bowl in 2022?",  // Sports domain "What won Best Picture in 2021?",   // Movies domain "Who wrote The Great Gatsby?",      // Books domain "What is the capital of France?"    // General (fallback) ]